Gravitational instability in partially ionized plasmas: A two-fluid approach: Introduction

-Several authors have studied linear waves and instabilities in PIPs in astrophysical plasmas, including those in molecular clouds, solar atmosphere, and solar prominence \cite{borah2007,ballai2019,soler2022,kumar1990,bhatia1995}.
-The gravitational instability, or, more precisely the Rayleigh-Taylor instability (RTI) can occur in plasmas, since the magnetic field acts as a lighter fluid to support heavier fluids like plasmas.
+Several authors have studied linear waves and instabilities in PIPs in astrophysical plasmas, including those in molecular clouds, solar atmosphere, and solar prominence \citep{soler2022,ballai2019,borah2007,kumar1990,bhatia1995}.
+The gravitational instability, or, more precisely, the Rayleigh-Taylor instability (RTI), can occur in plasmas, since the magnetic field acts as a lighter fluid to support heavier fluids like plasmas.
 Here, the centrifugal force on plasma particles in curved magnetic fields acts as an equivalent gravitational force.
-Several works can be found in the literature focusing on RTI in fully ionized plasmas (See, for some recent works, Refs. \cite{rozina2023,garai2020,rajaei2023,dey2025}).
-However, relatively less attention has been paid to investigating RTI in PIPs (See, e.g., Refs. \cite{diaz2012,diaz2014,ruderman2018,lukin2024}).
-In the latter, the authors have either considered a single-fluid approach or a two-fluid model, with electrons and ions treated as a single fluid and neutrals as another.
-In this work, we model electrons and neutrals as a single fluid with its own effective charge and mass, and ions as a separate fluid.
-In this situation, the electron-neutral collision frequency ($\nu_{\rm{en}}$) is the highest frequency.
-Thus, the wave frequency $(\omega)$ and the collisional frequencies can satisfy the following frequency regime:
+Several works in the literature focus on RTI in fully ionized plasmas (See, for some recent works, Refs. \citep{rozina2023,garai2020,rajaei2023,dey2025}).
+However, relatively less attention has been paid to investigating RTI in PIPs [See, e.g., Refs. \citep{diaz2012,diaz2014,ruderman2018,lukin2024}].
+In the latter, the authors have either used a single-fluid approach or a two-fluid model, treating electrons and ions as a single fluid and neutrals as another.
+In Ref. \citep{diaz2012}, the authors studied RTI in a single interface between two partially ionized plasmas of different densities and considered electron-ion as a single fluid and neutrals as separate fluids.
+However, D{\' i}az \textit{et al.} \citep{diaz2014} reported a similar study on RTI in PIPs but using a single-fluid approach.
+In contrast, Ruderman \textit{et al.} \citep{ruderman2018} studied RTI at the interface between fully and partially ionized plasmas with the effects of magnetic shear.
+On the other hand, authors also reported nonlinear development of the magnetized RTI in a prominence-corona transition region \citep{lukin2024}.